 The palace is also the site of many State visits and official functions.
 The Queen often receives foreign ambassadors here, and Fredensborg is frequently the site of State visits.
 There is a tradition associated with State visits at Fredensborg.
 All visiting heads-of-state are asked to etch their names into a window pane using a diamond.

 Another fun tradition is the greeting of the Sovereign on her birthday each year.
 The grounds close to the palace are opened to the public, who come to cheer the Queen early in the morning of her birthday.
 The Queen then appears at her bedroom window to wave to the crowds gathered below.

 In the wing which branches off the eastern side of the palace is the Palace Church (‘B’ in the photo below), connected to the main palace by the original Orangery.
-The palace church has been the site of weddings, christenings and confirmations for members of the Danish Royal Family, beginning with the 1761 confirmation of Princess Sophia Magdalena (daughter of King Christian V, later Queen Consort of Sweden).
-Most recently were the 2007 christening of Princess Isabella, and the 2013 confirmation of Prince Nikolai.
+The palace church has been the site of weddings, christenings, and confirmations for members of the Danish Royal Family, beginning with the 1761 confirmation of Princess Sophia Magdalena (daughter of King Christian V, later Queen Consort of Sweden).
+Most recently christenings and confirmations of Queen Margrethe’s grandchildren have been held there.
 The church faces out onto the riding arena, which flanked on the east by a long building originally housing the stables.